JoakimTeixeira/idiom-frontend/README.md

 Final Project - Matrix 3rd edition - Frontend

-The Matrix 3.0 Project proposes language teaching (English).
+The Matrix 3.0 Project proposes to teach English language.

 The project is hosted at: